P2333/Papers-of-Robust-ML/README.md

 ## Empirical Analysis
 * [Intriguing Properties of Adversarial Training at Scale](https://openreview.net/forum?id=HyxJhCEFDS&noteId=rJxeamAAKB) (ICLR 2020) <br/> This paper investigates the effects of BN and deeper models for adversarial training on ImageNet.

+* [Imagenet-trained cnns are biased towards texture; increasing shape bias improves accuracy and robustness](https://arxiv.org/pdf/1811.12231.pdf) (ICLR 2019) <br/> This paper empirically demonstrate that shape-based features lead to more robust models.

 * [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) <br/> Some analyses on how to correctly evaluate the robustness of adversarial defenses.

-* [Adversarial Example Defenses: Ensembles of Weak Defenses are not Strong](https://arxiv.org/pdf/1706.04701.pdf) <br/> This paper tests some ensemble of existing detection-based defenses, and claim that these ensemble defenses could still be evade by white-box attacks.
+* [Adversarial Example Defenses: Ensembles of Weak Defenses are not Strong](https://arxiv.org/pdf/1706.04701.pdf) <br/> This paper tests some ensemble of existing detection-based defenses, and claim that these ensemble defenses could still be evaded by white-box attacks.

 <a id='Seminal_work'></a>
 ## Seminal Work